cuiyongbo/hello-world/my_wiki/languages/english_notes_13.rst

 | Definition: sad; discouraged.
 | Usage: I was too tired and out of spirits to eat or drink much.
 | Idiom: the spirit is willing but the flesh is weak [心有余而力不足，力不从心]
-| Definition: proverb someone has good intentions but fails to live up to them.
+| Definition: sb has good intentions but fails to live up to them.
+|
+| advent
+| Definition: the arrival of a notable person, thing, or event.
+| Usage: The advent of television.
+|
+| observant
+| Definition: quick to notice things.
+| Usage: her observant eye took in every detail.
 |
 | bruise [撞伤，淤青]
 | Definition: an injury appearing as an area of discolored skin on the body, caused by a blow or impact rupturing underlying blood vessels.